Difelikefalin

-Difelikefalin, sold under the brand name Korsuva, is an analgesic opioid peptide used for the treatment of moderate to severe itching.
-It acts as a peripherally specific, highly selective agonist of the κ-opioid receptor (KOR).
+Difelikefalin, sold under the brand name Korsuva, is an opioid peptide used for the treatment of moderate to severe itch.
+It acts as a peripherally-restricted, highly selective agonist of the κ-opioid receptor (KOR).

 Difelikefalin acts as an analgesic by activating KORs on peripheral nerve terminals and KORs expressed by certain immune system cells.
 Activation of KORs on peripheral nerve terminals results in the inhibition of ion channels responsible for afferent nerve activity, causing reduced transmission of pain signals, while activation of KORs expressed by immune system cells results in reduced release of proinflammatory, nerve-sensitizing mediators (e.g., prostaglandins).

 Difelikefalin was approved for medical use in the United States in August 2021.
 The U.S. Food and Drug Administration considers it to be a first-in-class medication.

 Society and culture

 Legal status

 On 24 February 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kapruvia, intended for treatment of moderate-to-severe pruritus associated with chronic kidney disease.
 The applicant for this medicinal product is Vifor Fresenius Medical Care Renal Pharma France.
 Difelikefalin was approved for medical use in the European Union in April 2022.